ThaisCooke/Sleeping_project/README.md

 # Sleeping_project
 Report of sleeping patterns.

 The App "Sleep Watch" was used to collect data of my sleeping patterns.
 This data was collected for three months.
-The table was created on Excel and imported to SQL for analysis and Tableau for Visualization (coming soon :construction: :hammer:)
+The table was created on Excel and imported to SQL for analysis and Power BI for Visualization (coming soon :construction: :hammer:)

 This project is to check the correlation between a good night sleep and restfulness, and the factors that contribute to a restful night.